 Tyrant in the original, ancient Greek meaning, was a single person who ruled over a city through usurpation (they took sovereignty by force, without right or permission).
 It was a value-neutral term, not a pejorative for an evil or oppressive ruler.
 Many ancient Greek tyrants were actually very well-liked (for instance Peisistratos of Athens).
 That said, the negative connotation of "tyrant" also comes from Ancient Greece: specifically Athens, where the term first showed up, when there was an "evil tyrant".
 It's been negative ever since.
 Strictly speaking, the meaning was "a ruler whose rule doesn't come from the state's laws" (i.e. synonymous with "usurper").
 As such, the name was often used to describe rulers appointed by foreign powers (like in the states conquered by the Persian Empire).

-Despot (Greek δεσπότηςromanization despótēs, meaning "master"; feminine: δέσποιναromanization déspoina) was a court title of the Byzantine empire.
+Despot (Greek δεσπότηςromanization despótēs, meaning "master"; feminine: δέσποιναromanization déspoina) was a court title of the Byzantine empire, roughly meaning "lord."
 A despot was given control of a smaller region of the empire, called a despotate.
 It was only when American revolutionaries said that the British were ruling them as they would an imperial outpost that "despotism" and "despot" came to be pejorative.
 Despotism was also associated with absolute authority before it became associated with unjust authority.

 Dictator was originally someone who wielded absolute power in Ancient Rome at the behest of the Senate in times of emergency, and his time in office was restricted to six months, until the next election; one may not have liked the particular dictator in question, but the office itself wasn't a bad thing compared to the emergency under which it arose (and in the Republic, the Romans did not like kings).
 Only when Caesar became dictator for life did some republicans begin to resent it, and even up to millennia later, in the 19th and early 20th centuries (when democratic ideals were still taking root in much of the Western world), it wasn't necessarily a bad title compared to, say, hereditary absolute monarchy.
 Essentially, the modern usage of the term focuses on the "taking power and ruling absolutely" part of the definition, ignoring the part about said rule being limited and temporary.